surfactants/sylph/docs/ui/elements/color_selector.md

 *ui/elements/color_selector.hpp*

 ## About
 UI element which provides a color selection widget.
-Contains:

 - [Button](button.md) for entry and preview
 - saturation/value VertexArray where the actual selection occurs
 - hue slider which modifies the colors of the VertexArray